Approximation Properties on a Set Based on Equivalence Relations and Dominance Relations

 Abstract

 An equivalence relation on a set forms equivalence classes so that the concept of approximation is formed on that set (rough set).
 The concept of approximation on a set is developing very rapidly.
 Some papers replace the equivalence relation with other relations, one of which is the dominance relation.
-The symmetry property of the equivalence relation is replaced by the anti-symmetry property so that a dominance relation is formed.
-This paper reviews several papers related to approximation on a set $w.r.t$ equivalence and dominance relations by describing the approximation properties that hold in both relations in terms of the concept of 3 types of approximation on a set.
-This paper also provides the approximation properties that hold in the equivalence relation but do not hold in the dominance relations in terms of the concept of 3 types of approximation on a set.
-The main contribution of this paper is showing that the relationship between the concept of 3 types of approximation on a set $w.r.t$ the equivalence relation and the dominance relation.
+This paper provides the approximation properties that hold to the equivalence and dominance relations using the concept of three types of approximations defined on a set.
+In addition, it identifies the properties that hold in the equivalence relations but do not necessarily hold in the dominance relations.
+Furthermore, this paper proves that the three types of approximations on a set w.r.t an equivalence relation are identical, but this result does not necessarily hold for a dominance relation, especially for the third type.

 Keywords